DeadMansChest/DMCWO/README.md

 		-They're still secondaries, only now they benefit from AR skills instead of the two SMG skills and appear under the renamed category "Assault Rifles & Carbines"
 	-The Judge is now classed as a "pistol"
 		-Now benefits from pistol based skills
-			-No longer benefits fron shotgun skills, bumped the damage up to compensate -The Tec-9 is also a pistol now
+			-No longer benefits from shotgun skills, bumped the damage up to compensate -The Tec-9 is also a pistol now
 	-The M14, SCAR, FAL, G3 and Galil are now classed as "snipers" -They still benefit from AR skills as Overkill programmed snipers to benefit from AR skills, they're just grouped with snipers under the renamed category "Sniper Rifles & Battle Rifles"